 Just as she had hoped it would, Williams broadened Betsy’s horizons.
 She studied Russian language, literature, and history and studied abroad in Soviet-era Moscow.
 After college, she worked as an investigative reporter for a Chicago newspaper and then as an organizer and press secretary for Michael Dukakis’ presidential campaign before pursuing a career in law and public policy, earning an MPA from Princeton and a JD from Yale Law School.

-Eventually, Steve and Betsy made their home in Washington, D.C., where they have raised three children—Anna (’18), Nick, and Charlie—and built careers in international law, human rights, and development.
-Betsy is currently the Executive Director of the World Justice Project, a non-profit that works to advance the rule of law, good government, and human rights through research, advocacy, and support for a global network of reformers and activists.
-She has been honored for her work on human rights with a number of awards, including a Williams Bicentennial Medal (2006).
-Her 2006 convocation address, “The Field is the World,” celebrated how Williams gave her the world as a field of study and work.
+Steve and Betsy eventually made their home in Washington, D.C., where they have raised three children—Anna (’18), Nick, and Charlie—and built careers in international law, human rights and development.
+Betsy is currently the Executive Director of the World Justice Project, a nonprofit that works to advance the rule of law, good government and human rights through research, advocacy and support for a global network of reformers and activists.
+She is a member of the American Law Institute and Council on Foreign Relations, and has been honored for her work on human rights with a number of awards, including a Williams Bicentennial Medal (2006).
+Her 2006 Williams convocation address celebrated how Williams gave her access to the world as a field of study and work.

-In addition to her service to Williams as a term trustee since 2013, Betsy has been vice president of her class and an associate class agent.
-She remembers well how Williams alumni helped her find her first job out of school and enjoys paying forward that favor, regularly serving as an advisor and mentor to students and young alumni.
+In addition to her work as a trustee since 2013, Betsy has been vice president of her class and an associate class agent.
+In gratitude for the help she received from Williams alumni to find her first job out of school, she now enjoys advising and mentoring other students and young alumni.